KGLK: Classic hits: 2005-2009

-K-Hits

 On July 10, 2006, the station changed branding to "107.5 The New K-Hits, Houston's home for the Greatest Hits of the 60's and 70's".
 While it did not flip formats or fire all the DJs, it did fire the morning team, to be replaced by longtime KRBE APD/afternoon DJ Scott Sparks.
 The KLDE calls remained in place until December 14, 2006, when the station changed its call letters to KHTC.

-The Eagle
+Classic rock: 2009-present

 On January 27, 2009, the station announced the addition of Dean and Rog from KKRW effective June 1, 2009.
 Following this announcement, on May 17, 2009, the station changed its call letters, initially without explanation, to KGLK.
 On June 1, 2009, the station changed its branding to "107.5 The Eagle", and adopted a Classic Rock-leaning approach, but officially remained a Classic Hits station.

-106.9 simulcast begins

 In June 2011, after years of low ratings, Cox announced that sister station KHPT would begin simulcasting KGLK's programming effective June 20.
 KHPT previously ran an Alternative format branded as "The Zone", which, in turn, was a replacement for the previous all-'80s hits format known as "The Point".

 When KKRW changed its format to urban on December 31, 2013, KGLK, in response, officially reclaimed itself as a Classic Rock station later that day and changed its slogan to "Houston's Only Classic Rock."

+In April 2023, it was announced that Urban One would acquire the Houston radio cluster of Cox Media Group.

+In December 2024, the Dean & Rog show exited the station, with all four members of the show being fired.